Quick couplings are also known as quick connect couplers. These are general purpose couplings that can connect at either end of the connection.

 Double End Shut Off Coupler (Ultra High Pressure)

 These are only for high-pressure hydraulic oil applications.
-They have a ring lock device which provides extra safety against shock and vibration.
+They have a ring lock device that provides extra safety against shock and vibration.
 They have very high reliability against leakage as well.

 Normal Working Pressure – 700 bars